canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-kernel-snap.md

 ### Important considerations

-One notable feature of the kernel and initrd plugins is their approach to cross-compiling and cross-building.
-Depending on the build host, some additional steps may be required for cross-building a kernel snap to function correctly.
+Depending on the build host, some additional steps may be required for cross-building a kernel snap build to succeed.

-The build host must be properly configured to support installing cross-architecture packages as well as executing binaries built for a different architecture.
+The build host must be properly configured to support installing packages and executing binaries for a non-native architecture.

 #### Package support